Updated as of May 17, 2019

 Minimum Requirements: Valid California class C driver license; clean driving record; prior experience working with special needs children, youth, & young adults; ability to work extended hours, evenings, weekends as required; ability to learn and participate in physical and teaching activities; attend Youth/Career training programs and workshops as required; CPR & First Aid certified preferred; bilingual (English/Spanish) preferred.

-Minimum Requirements: High school diploma or equivalent; at least one (1) year of administrative support experience; strong communication, organizational and customer service skills; experience using office computer software, including Excel, Word, Publisher, Adobe & database software; experience with basic office equipment, copiers, printers, fax machines; ability to perform multiple tasks accurately; bilingual (Spanish/English) preferred.
+Minimum Requirements: High school diploma or equivalent, one (1) year of administrative support experience; strong communication, organizational, and customer service skills; experience using office software, including MS Excel, Word and Adobe; experience with basic office equipment, copiers, printers and fax machine; ability to multi-task; bilingual (English/Spanish) preferred.

 DRIVER (On-call) — (Job#: 18-28)